Component Parameters Describe Features of a Part

 Read on to discover component attributes and their value in PCB design software.

 There are millions of electronic components available on the world market.
 Defining and categorizing those multitudes is no small task.
 Broad categories exist but details distinguishing each take study of datasheets, along with use to further design requirements.
 Design requirements can be targeted for electronic purposing or for manufacturing impacts.
 Having vast information about one part can leave designers navigating various databases to research applicability for choice in a particular design.
-There is a need for elegant cataloguing of comprehensive details in one place.
+There is a need for elegant cataloging of comprehensive details in one place.

 General parameters in the Properties Panel